offbynull/learn/Biology/input/input.md

 ## Carbohydrate Molecules

-`{bm} Carbohydrate`s (also called `{bm} saccharide`s) are molecules that consist of a mix of carbon, hydrogen, and oxygen atoms.
+`{bm} Carbohydrate/(carbohydrate|sugar)/i`s (also called `{bm} saccharide`s) are molecules that consist of a mix of carbon, hydrogen, and oxygen atoms.
 In biological systems, carbohydrates are often associated with...
 * being a source of energy
 * providing a structural role (for plants / certain plants).